mnrkbys/macosac/README.md

 ## TODO

+- [X] Support Python 3.x
 - [ ] Acquire live information (e.g. last, netstat, ps, lsof, and so on)
 - [ ] Cooperate with [TrueTree](https://github.com/themittenmac/TrueTree)
 - [ ] Cooperate with [KnockKnock](https://github.com/objective-see/KnockKnock)
 - [ ] Acquire binary files which are specified in Launch Daemons/Agents plist files
 - [ ] Create System volume and Data volume in one dmg file (for macOS 10.15+)
+- [ ] Record file timestamps as UTC instead of local time
+- [X] Consider how to build native binaries
 - [ ] Acquire more information

 ## Author